-The past years, many organisations espouse to implement value-based management.
+Many organisations espouse to implement value-based management.
 There are several definitions of what value-based management is, but most are not very illuminating.
 The consensus is that value based management is a tool to achieve organisational consistency, or from a more cynical perspective, values are a device to control behaviour.

-The word value itself can be considered as what philosophers refer to as an ‘essentially contested concept’, which means that there is no agreement on the definition of value, which has espoused a complex branch of philosophy called axiology.
+Philosophers refer to words such as value an ‘essentially contested concept’, which means that there is no agreement on the definition of value, which has espoused a complex branch of philosophy called axiology.

-In practice, value based management leads to a list of abstract nouns that the organisation advocates to live by.
+In practice, value based management leads to a list of abstract nouns that the organisation advocates.
 But, which of the many hundreds of positively interpreted abstract nouns in the English language do you choose?
 Which value is more important to your organisation?
 Do you prefer creativity over punctuality?
 Or should we have pride in our work or is it dedication we are after?
 Any word that has positive connotations and ends in -tion, -ism, -ity, -ment, -acy and so on will do.
 Defining a list of value, which usually is no longer than four, is restrictive and leads to the implicit exclusion of other positive values.

 Value-based management is essentially a crude implementation of virtue-based ethics.
 This approach leads to tensions because most organisations don’t work according to virtues but follow a consequentialist approach; valuing those behaviours that lead to positive outcomes. ((Consequentialism can be problematic because not all action that leads to the right results can be considered ethical.
 I have argued in an earlier paper that deontic constraints are required to maintain the goal-oriented nature of business in an ethical environment.))

 value based management is of little value